A Grey Literature Review of AI-Native Applications: Introduction

 \section{Introduction}

 In recent years, generative AI technologies \cite{feuerriegel2024generative}, exemplified by large language models (LLMs), have achieved groundbreaking advances, fundamentally reshaping the boundaries of software development and human–computer interaction \cite{fui2023generative}.
-Beyond the AI-assisted paradigm, which incorporates AI technologies as auxiliary features into existing applications, the new paradigm -- AI-native appclications-- is rapidly emerging as a tranformative force in the software industry \cite{hassan2024towards}.
-These applications are projected to play an increasingly central role in enterprise software, with significant market expectations and rapid adoption trends reported by industry leaders~\cite{sapphire2025, hymel2024ai}.
-For example, an industry report by the venture capital firm Sapphire Ventures notes that AI-native applications are receiving increasing attention in enterprise software development, and that their strategic design and technological practices are gradually becoming key considerations for both investment and development \cite{sapphire2025}.
+Beyond the AI-enabled paradigm, which incorporates AI technologies as auxiliary features into existing applications, the new paradigm, AI-native applications, is rapidly emerging as a transformative force in the software industry \cite{hassan2024towards}.
+It no longer views AI as an auxiliary feature but positions generative AI technologies as the intelligent engines that drive its core logic, user interaction, and overall system architecture, with representative examples such as ChatGPT\footnote{https://chatgpt.com/} and Midjourney\footnote{https://www.midjourney.com/home}.
+These applications are projected to play an increasingly central role in enterprise software, with significant market expectations and rapid adoption trends reported by industry leaders \cite{sapphire2025, hymel2024ai}.
+For example, an industry report by the prominent venture capital firm Sapphire Ventures notes that AI-native applications are receiving increasing attention in enterprise software development, and that their strategic design and technological practices are gradually becoming key considerations for both investment and development \cite{sapphire2025}.
 It is estimated that in 2025, at least 47 AI-native applications will emerge, each generating an annual recurring revenue of over 50 million USD.
 Similar to how the cloud-native paradigm reshaped software deployment and delivery, AI-native applications are expected to profoundly transform the ways in which software is designed, developed, and evolved.

-Despite their growing prominence, AI-native applications still lack a unified definition and architectural blueprint.
-Industry stakeholders often discuss AI-native from a strategic perspective, while practitioners explore concrete implementation pathways through practice. the absence of alignment between these perspectives has left developers without systematic guidance of system design, quality assurance, and technology selection.
-This misalignment not only hinders effective implementation but also prevents the systematic reuse of accumulated knowledge and best practices.